vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 Notes:
 Factory girl is a ruby gem

-goal is to replace rails fixtures

-fixtures were the de facto standard for setting up data for testing your application

 it was data stored in yaml

-provides ruby dsl syntax for defining factories like user, post, any object, not only active record objects

 have post with cretain attributes can have associations(references to other factories), callbacks(for you create data), traits(mix in behaviour)

-it written in ruby instead of yaml like fixtures

 references to related data

 overwrite on the fly

-josh maintainer of factory girl

 attribute order does not matter